 The Polyscias, also known as Aralia, occurs naturally on islands in the Pacific Ocean.
-A Polyscias is a characteristic tree that likes to stand in a shady location and needs little water.
-Polyscias literally means "much shade" in Greek.
-This houseplant has the property that leaves grow over the entire branch.
+A Polyscias is a characteristic tree that likes to be in a shady place and requires little water.
+Polyscias literally means in Greek "Lots of shadow".
+This room plant has the property of growing leaves across the entire branch.
 Leaves of a Polyscias are green, white or yellow and have a round or heart-shaped appearance.
-This houseplant is highly recommended for the dark spot in your room or office.
+This room plant is a must for the dark spot in your room or office.

-The Polyscias may be kept slightly damp but, like many green house plants, the Polyscias does not like wet feet either.
-It is better to give a little more water a little more often than in one go a lot.
+The Polyscias may be kept slightly moist but, like many green houseplants, the Polyscias also do not keep wet feet.
+It is better to give a little more water a lot more than once a lot.

-It is important to keep an eye on the land after purchase.
-Put your finger in the ground every now and then to feel how fast the soil dries.
+It is a matter of keeping an eye on "after purchase".
+Sting your finger in the ground to feel how fast the soil dries.
 The amount of water consumed depends on the size of the plants and the location.
-The faster dry the more water.
+The faster the dryer the more water.

-The Polyscias prefers rainwater over tap water.
-In tap water there is often too much lime so that the leaves can turn white.
+The Polyscias prefers rainwater above tap water.
+In tap water there is often too much lime, which makes the leaves white.

-Your houseplant Polyscias likes to be sprayed very regularly.
-On the one hand to keep the decorative value high and on the other hand the spraying works preventively against diseases.
-The dust is also removed from the leaves, allowing the leaves to catch better light.
+Your room plant Polyscias likes to be sprayed very regularly.
+On the one hand, to keep the decorative value high and on the other hand, spraying is preventive against diseases.
+It also removes the dust from the leaf, which allows the leaves to catch better light.

 The Polyscias feels at home in a shady place.
-The houseplant does not like direct sunlight.
-Do not place the plant in the vicinity of the heating or floor duct because of the air that is too dry.
+The room plant does not like direct sunlight.
+Do not place the plant near the heating or convection booth due to the dry air.

-Look for a suitable place for your plant after purchase and do not want to move it.
+Find a suitable place for your plant and do not move it.
 The polyscias does not like changes.

-The best place to plant the plant is:
+The best place to put the plant down is:

 3 to 4 meters south side

-Prune the houseplant preferably every year, this keeps its compact shape.
+Prune the room plant most preferably every year, keeping it compact.
 Pruning is best done in spring or summer.

-Use Pokon green plants nutrition.
-Read the instructions for use on the packaging.
+Use Pokon green plant nutrition.
+Read the instructions on the packaging.
 Like most plants, it is not necessary to feed the Polyscias in autumn or winter.
-The houseplant is then at rest.
+The room plant is then at rest.

-If a sheet of the Polyscias falls off, this is not a reason for panic.
-If, however, many leaves fall off, you should take another critical look at the location.
-The air around the plant will then be too dry, indicating heating or a floor duct in the neighborhood.
+If a Polyscias sheet is missing, this is not a reason to panic.
+However, if you lose a lot of leaves, you have to look critically at the site.
+The air to the plant will then be too dry indicating heating or a convection well nearby.
 Find another place!

-Again through dry air your Polyscias is sensitive to spider, shield or aphids.
-Reduce this chance by spraying regularly.
-Spider can be removed by a hard water jet.
-For shield and aphids, it is advisable to use a pesticide as soon as possible.
+Again through dry air, your Polyscias is prone to spider, shield or aphids.
+Reduce this opportunity by spraying regularly.
+Spin can be removed by a hard water jet.
+For shield and aphids it is advised to use a pesticide as soon as possible.

 The Polyscias is modest, but can be 1 to 1.5 meters high.